-Thyroid study data from MSU thyroid profiles, IDEXX/Vita-Tech in Canada, and Texas A & M University have also been entered into our database when accompanied with a completed IWS-Hemopet Thyroid Study Questionnaire.
+Thyroid study data from MSU thyroid profiles, IDEXX/ Vita-Tech in Canada, and Texas A & M University have also been entered into our data base when accompanied with a completed IWS-Hemopet Thyroid Study Questionnaire.

 IWS are also enrolled in the collaborative genetic study with Hemopet and Dr. Lorna Kennedy, Centre for Integrated Genomic Medical Research, University of Manchester in the UK to identify the genetic DNA MHC/DLA markers associated with thyroiditis in the breed.
 There are two published papers to date on this research [Kennedy LJ, Quarmby S, Happ GM, Barnes A et al. Association of canine hypothyroid disease with a common major histocompatibility complex DLA class II allele.
-Tissue Antigens 68:82-86, 2006; Kennedy LJ, Hudson HJ, Leonard J, Angles JM, et al. Association of hypothyroid disease in Doberman pinscher dogs with a rare major histocompatibility complex DLA class II allele.
+Tissue Antigens 68:82-86, 2006; Kennedy LJ, Hudson HJ, Leonard J, Angles JM, et al. Association of hypothyroid disease in Doberman pinscher dogs with a rare major histocompatibility complex DLA class II haplotype.
 Tissue Antigens 67:53-56, 2005.]
 We are an author on the 2006 paper.

-To participate in the UK DNA study, we need 3-6 mL of whole blood in EDTA [LTT] sent along with a signed informed consent.
+To participate in the UK DNA study, we need 3-5 mL of whole blood in EDTA [LTT] sent along with a signed informed consent.
 All submissions to the UK for this study are anonymous.
+However, please note that Dr. Kennedy currently has no research funding to analyze new DNA samples, so they are stored frozen at -30 $^{\circ}C$.